 3. Travel Abroad for Dental Treatment

 The UK is one of the most expensive countries in the world for dental implants, so visiting a dentist beyond the border is another way to save money.
 Cheap dental implants are available close to home in countries like Spain and Hungary, but even bigger savings can be made by traveling further afield.
-The price of an All-on-4 at a high-quality dental clinic in Bali is just £3,230, and in Thailand a single dental implant costs on average £1,447.
+Cost for the All-on-4® treatment concept at a high-quality dental clinic in Bali is just £3,230, and in Thailand a single dental implant costs on average £1,447.

 4. Spread the Cost with Dental Financing